phonegap/phonegap-docs/docs/en/3.0.0/guide/cli/index.md

 Go to the directory where you maintain your source code, and run a command such as the following:

-        $ cordova create HelloWorld com.example.hello "Hello World"
+        $ cordova create hello com.example.hello HelloWorld

-The first argument specifies a _HelloWorld_ directory to be generated for your project.
+The first argument specifies a _hello_ directory to be generated for your project.
 Its `www` subdirectory houses your application's home page, along with various resources under `css`, `js`, and `img`, which follow common web development file-naming conventions.
 The